SleepAPI/SleepAPI/CONTRIBUTING.md

 ## Pull requests

 Please open your pull requests to the develop branch.
-Please squash and merge your commits to the develop branch.
+Please rebase merge your commits to the develop branch.
 The develop branch requires linear history (no merge commits).
 You can do this directly from your PR on Github.

 ## Contributing outside code